wxWidgets/wxWidgets/docs/readme.txt

 - Revamped OpenGL support better suited to modern OpenGL (3.2+).
 - Further C++11 and later support improvements, wxWidgets can be built using C++20 compilers.
-- A lot of bug fixes, especially in wxGTK3 and wxOSX/Cocoa ports.
 - New experimental wxQt port.
+- Many, many bug fixes.

+Note that in spite of all these changes, wxWidgets 3.2 is almost fully compatible with wxWidgets 3.0 and updating the existing applications to use it shouldn't require much effort.

-Platforms Supported
+Supported Platforms
 -------------------

 This version of wxWidgets supports the following primary platforms: